dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 » Do all ListBoxes have their MultiSelect property set properly?

 Start simply and experiment with the controls and their properties.
-And don’t
+And don't

-forget about the Help system; it’s your best source for details about every control
+forget about the Help system; it's your best source for details about every control

 and property.